na-na-hi/renget/archive/vffr2.md

 Ignore the P2W ELFs - the buffs are minimal (~5-10%) compared to even a single motif stigmata or weapon.
 This is endgame minmax autistic whale shit.
 The newer ELFs with the switch cooldown reduction (Klein/Blade Durandal/Elf Elysia) are a little more important if you mald in Memorial.

+Getting completely replaced in part 2 with the supporter/moon ring system - DO NOT ROLL.

 &nbsp;
 #####F2P ELFs